jingyanjiang/Jiang-portfolio-TSD-course/Final_Project/Final_Project_Part2_Jingyan_Jiang.md

 2)	It is an interesting topic.
 #### Negative:
 1)	The end conclusions are too broad, maybe try to focus on one.
 2)	The storyboard now is too descriptive, and the ideas to be emphasized are not clear.
-3)	The leading incentive for online shopping has nothing to do with this story.
-4)	The call-to-action parts are not convincing.
+3)	The call-to-action parts are missing.
-5)	Maybe mention some potential problems behind this growth.
+4)	Maybe mention some potential problems behind this growth.

 #### 5. Changes I plan on implementing to my visualizations next week
 1)	Narrow down the ending points for this story.